bedrocklinux/bedrocklinux-website/markdown/1.0beta2/commands.md

 Like `brp` and `bru` this is mostly managed by the system and it is unlikely the end-user will need to run this directly.

+If you run into difficulties booting, `brn` can be told to open a debug shell before handing control off to the specified init by setting "debug_brn" on the kernel line in the bootloader.